vocoded/learning-go/README.md

 Exercise 7: Write an application that downloads a URL entered from the command line and times how long it takes.

-Exercise 8: Create a package (or equivalent) with a utility that reads input from the command line and returns it.
-Call this method from the main program.
+Exercise 8: Create a package (or equivalent) with a utility that reads input from the command line.
+Call this method from the main program and then prints the reverse of it.